LinearAlgebra

 minimum

-Set the smaller of the vector elements and constant
+Set the smaller of the matrix elements and constant

 Arguments